Things to do in Frankfurt in 24 Hours

-With some help from Max (a Frankfurter born and bred) I have created the ultimate plan for a 24 hour visit to Frankfurt.
-Starting with some practicalities:
+With some help from Max (a Frankfurter born and bred) I have created the ultimate itinerary for one day in Frankfurt including places to eat, where to stay and the best things to do in Frankfurt in just 24 hours!

-- Frankfurt has excellent public transport in the form of buses, trams and underground.
-A day ticket will cost €7.20 but if you are any more than one person purchase a group day ticket for €11.30 which is valid all day for up to five people.
+Frankfurt, in true German style, has excellent public transport in the form of buses, trams and underground.
+A day ticket will cost €7.20 but if you are any more than one person it is better value to purchase a group day ticket for €11.30 which is valid all day for up to five people.
 The RMV website is available in English, as are all the ticket machines.

-- Sundays are a day of rest all over Germany.
+Sundays are a day of rest all over Germany.
 This means no shops or supermarkets are open.
-Most cafes and restaurants are open as usual.
+However, most cafes and restaurants are open as usual.

 Underground station: Alter Oper U6 U7